A tale of two shuffle algebras: Quantum toroidal

 $\forall k > 0$, $i,s \in \BZ/n\BZ$.
 The fact that the right-hand side of \eqref{eqn:norm 2} does not depend on $s$ is a consequence of the $\BZ/n\BZ$--invariance of the elements $p_{\pm k}$, see \cite{Tor}. \\

-It is easy to note that the bialgebra $\uu \cong \CE$ possesses an antipode: \footnote{The antipode is a bialgebra anti-automorphism $A : \CE \rightarrow \CE$ satisfying certain compatibility properties with the product, coproduct and pairing.
+It is easy to note that the bialgebra $\uu \cong \CE$ possesses an antipode: \footnote{The antipode is a bialgebra anti-automorphism $A : \CE \rightarrow \CE$ obeying certain compatibility conditions with the product, coproduct and pairing.
 We choose to write $A(x)$ instead of the more common $S(x)$ so as to not confuse the antipode with the series $S(x)$ of Subsection \ref{sub:bill}}